aburke15/resume-fe-infra/README.md

 # Cloud Resume Infrastructure (Azure)

-This repository contains the infrastructure code for the Cloud Resume project, using **Azure** as the cloud provider and [CDK for Terraform (CDKTF)](https://developer.hashicorp.com/terraform/cdktf) for Infrastructure as Code.
+This repository contains the infrastructure code for the Cloud Resume project, using **Azure** as the cloud provider and [CDK for Terraform (CDKTF)](https://developer.hashicorp.com/terraform/cdktf) with TypeScript for Infrastructure as Code.

 ## Features

 - Infrastructure as Code (IaC) with CDK for Terraform (CDKTF)
+- TypeScript for type-safe infrastructure definitions
+- Azure Static Website hosting with custom domain support
+- DNS management with Azure DNS
 - Automated deployment pipelines
 - Secure, scalable, and cost-effective Azure architecture
 - Version-controlled and reproducible environments